Laszlo-ArchitectsPalette/Millennial/pages/about.md

 permalink: /about
 ---

-Laszlo serves as the Design Application Manager for the Chicago studio, where he oversees all digital-related initiatives.
+Laszlo serves as the Design Application Manager for the Chicago studio of [Perkins&Will](https://perkinswill.com/), where he oversees all digital-related initiatives.
 His role involves collaborating with teams to develop innovative digital strategies and researching new applications and technologies to enhance workflows and craft.
 Before